 79. Time for receipt of nominations

-Nominations may be received by the Returning Officer at any time after the issue of the writ and before the hour of nomination.
+Nominations may be received by the returning officer at any time after the issue of the writ and before the hour of nomination.

 80. Grouping of candidates

-(1) Two or more candidates nominated for an election in a region where the relevant number is more than one may, in a form approved by the Electoral Commissioner and before the hour of nomination, make a claim to the Returning Officer —
+(1) Two or more candidates nominated for an election in a region where the relevant number is more than one may, in a form approved by the Electoral Commissioner and before the hour of nomination, make a claim to the returning officer —

 (a) to have their names included in a group in the ballot papers to be used in that election; and